Thursday, May 25, 2023

 This is a theme memorialized in a plaque at the foot of Havana’s O’Reilly Street in Spanish, English and Gaelic, said to be placed in 1998 but it is not clear by whom or why.
 “Two island peoples in the same sea of struggle and hope.
 Cuba and Ireland”.

-My purpose in this paper is to highlight some of the intersections between the two island countries’ parallel paths to independence during the 19th century via the Irish emigrant population in the US.
-It seems a story not well known in any of the three countries and continues into the first part of the 20th century as both Cuba and Ireland achieved their incomplete and imperfect sovereignty.
+My purpose in this paper is to highlight some of the nineteenth century intersections via the Irish immigrant population in the US between the two island countries’ paths to independence.
+Their parallel experiences of failed insurrections and political struggle seems a story not well known in any of the three countries.
+It continued into the first part of the 20th century as both Cuba and Ireland achieved incomplete and imperfect sovereignty.

 The Early Colonial Period and US Independence